JoshuaSkootsky/alienNameGenerator/README.md

 Check it [out on GitHub Pages here](https://joshuaskootsky.github.io/tellMeIfItsAscii/).

+Note: this link may not work, as the more interesting and fun 'Alien Name Generator' is now the master branch.

 # This is just a repo for a very simple site

 There's some cool stuff going on.
 ASCIIness is tested by using charCodeAt.
 If the charCode is above 127... it isn't ASCII!